A web site for the village of Hartshorne,

 The Admiral Rodney

-The Admiral Rodney won the Burton & South Derbyshire District CAMRA pub of the year in 2007.
+The Admiral Rodney has won the Burton & South Derbyshire District CAMRA pub of the year a number of times recently.

-The pub serves hot food at Sunday Lunchtimes, It's advisable to book by calling 01283 216482.
 The Admiral Rodney only opens in the evenings on Monday to Fridays.
-From lunch time on Saturdays and Sundays.
+From lunch time on Saturdays and Sundays, they can be contacted on 01283 216482.

 The Old Mill Wheel is the most recent addition to the village pubs, being converetd in 1980's from a derelict mill.
 See more details on Screw Mill.

 Until recently the village had two more public houses, The Chesterfield Arms and the Snooty Fox both of these buildings were demolished in 2009.
 Making way for redevelopment.
-The Chesterfield site is currently being developed for 14 private dwellings.
+The Chesterfield site has been developed for 14 private dwellings.

 As far as I am aware there are no current plans to develop the Snooty Fox Site at the moment.